 The term load management refers to the control of electricity demand through the targeted switching on or off of electricity consumers or the adjustment of the required electricity consumption.

-Load management measures are applied in both the energy sector and the mobility sector.
-Load management allows the available energy from the mains connection to be distributed to all connected charging points.
+Load management allows the available power from the grid connection to be distributed to all connected charging points.
+This means that peak loads can be avoided.

-Some operators do not know today how many charging stations they want to operate at their location in the next 2-5 years.
-Therefore, we name the top 5 requirements that ensure that the charging park can be flexibly expanded:
+Some operators do not know today how many charging stations they want to operate at their site in the next 2-5 years.
+Therefore, we name the TOP requirements that ensure that the charging park can be flexibly expanded:

 Cologne's Stadthotel am Römerturm installs first calibration-compliant version of ebee charging points